terascope/elasticsearch-assets/docs/operations/id_reader.md

 when searching against elasticsearch <= v5, it will query directly against the _uid (the elasticsearch _id of the record) so parameter `field` is NOT needed.
 However the `type` of the record must be set

 when searching against elasticsearch >= 6,  parameter `field` IS needed.
-This field needs to have a string value of high uniqueness, like an id of some sort.

 Currently the id_reader will makes keys for base64url (elasticsearch native id generator) and hexadecimal.
 However at this point the hexadecimal only works if the keys are lowercase, future updates will fix this.